SKHdata1/RepData_PeerAssessment1/PA1_template.md

 See histogram and code below.

-Mean with imputation: 10766 mean total steps per day
+Mean with imputation: 10766.19 mean total steps per day

-Median with imputation: 10766 median total steps per day
+Median with imputation: 10766.19 median total steps per day

-The result of imputation with the mean for each 5min interval is a slightly increased estimate for mean and median and a better alignment of the two values.
+The result of imputation is alignment of the mean with the median.

 ###Code